with-labs/popspace/README.md

-# Tilde
+# PopSpace

-This repo dockerizes the various components of [Tilde](https://tilde.so), a virtual meeting space app, so that you can deploy it yourself somewhere!
+This repo dockerizes the various components of [PopSpace](https://popspace.io), a virtual meeting space app, so that you can deploy it yourself somewhere!

-Be advised that Tilde is still reliant on Twilio as a media platform to enable audio, video, and screensharing.
-If you want to deploy Tilde yourself, you'll need a Twilio account with billing and will be responsible for costs of Twilio in addition to hosting.
+Be advised that PopSpace is still reliant on Twilio as a media platform to enable audio, video, and screensharing.
+If you want to deploy PopSpace yourself, you'll need a Twilio account with billing and will be responsible for costs of Twilio in addition to hosting.

 ## Environment Variables